 The Importance Of Consulting With An Experienced Expungement Lawyer

 There are several conditions that must be met before submitting your application such as paying all fines and court costs associated with your conviction.
 The courts are also very specific about how applications are prepared and submitted.
 If your application is denied for any reason, there are restrictions and limitations on reapplying.

-At Ziliak Law Office, we can verify that you qualify, collect all of the required documents and help you fill out your petition.
-We can also represent you in court, and if your expungement is granted we can distribute the notice of your expungement to all of the relevant state agencies.
+At Ziliak Law Office, I can verify that you qualify, collect all of the required documents and help you fill out your petition.
+I can also represent you in court, and if your expungement is granted we can distribute the notice of your expungement to all of the relevant state agencies.